-Through the ELP, peer mentors have the opportunity to have a direct, positive impact on the lives of students new to the Binghamton University community.
-ELP Mentors are returning students who serve as role models and primary contacts for new students making their way through their first semester.
-ELP offers a hands-on way to put leadership into action, as the program focuses on providing an environment to learn about and practice distinct characteristics of leadership through theme-based Knowledge Communities (KCs).
+Through the ELP, Mentors have the opportunity to directly and positively impact the lives of students new to the Binghamton University community.
+ELP Mentors are returning students who serve as role models and primary contacts for new freshmen and transfer students making their way through their first semester.
+ELP offers a hands-on way to put leadership into action, as the program provides an environment to learn about and practice distinct characteristics of leadership through theme-based Knowledge Communities (KCs).
 In addition to serving as a role model, ELP Mentors practice communication, utilize facilitation and problem-solving skills, obtain increased knowledge of campus and how to maximize use of resources, build self-awareness and an understanding of personal strengths, leadership skills, and more.

-ELP Mentors work in a team, alongside a co-mentor, a faculty and staff advisor and up to thirteen new students.
+ELP Mentors are part of a leadership team, working alongside a co-mentor, a faculty and staff program advisor and thirteen new students.
 The KC teams provide a theme for participants and a lens from which to view and practice leadership.

-Applicants who move forward in the process will participate in a candidate interview (scheduled for late February/early March), and will be notified about the final selection process outcome during the week of March 11-15.
-ELP Mentors are expected to attend both the ELP Team Leaders planning meeting and the ELP Mentors training program, which will take place in April.
+ELP Mentor applicants who move forward in the selection process will participate in a candidate interview (scheduled for late February/early March), and will be notified about the final selection process outcome by mid March.
+ELP Mentors are expected to attend both the ELP Leadership Team pre-fall planning meeting and the ELP Mentor training program, which will take place in April/May.

 The application for fall '17 Mentors is available through B-Engaged.
 The application deadline is 11:45pm on Monday, February 20, 2017.